 Examples include DUII, Assault IV, & Theft II

 - Class B Misdemeanors

 Punishable by up to six months in jail and a maximum fine of $2500

 - Class C Misdemeanors

 Punishable by up to 30 days in jail and a maximum fine of $1250

 Examples include Criminal Trespass II, Theft III & Misrepresentation of Age by a Minor

 Students at the University of Oregon in Eugene often find themselves facing misdemeanor charges.
-If you or a loved one in college is facing a criminal charge, call Laura A. Fine, P.C., at 888-309-4560 for a free consultation.
+If you or a loved one in college is facing a criminal charge, call Law Office of Laura A. Fine, P.C., at 888-309-4560 for a free consultation.
 You can also contact me via email.